Tired of Letting Prescription Drug Addiction Control Your Life?

 Are you misusing or abusing a medication without a prescription, or in a way other than prescribed?
-It could be a painkiller, a tranquilizer, or a stimulant.
-Prescription drug addiction is complicated because your medication was prescribed to treat a specific illness or condition.
-But it is dangerous when you take them just to get high.
+It could be a painkiller, a tranquilizer, a stimulant, or an variety of prescribed drug.
+Prescription drug addiction is complicated because your medication was prescribed to treat a specific illness or condition, but many can be addictive, and if you’re not careful a serious addiction could arise.

 Did you know that you’re affected by one of the nation’s fastest growing drug problems?
 In 2010, enough prescription painkillers were prescribed to medicate every American adult every four hours in one month.
-The National Institute on Drug Abuse also reports that five percent of the U.S. is the world’s population and consumes 75 percent of the world’s prescription drugs.
+The National Institute on Drug Abuse found that over 52 million Americans used prescription drugs in a nonmedical fashion, and over 2 million were addicted to prescription painkillers.

 Ask for Help to Overcome Prescription Drug Addiction

 There are so many questions to ask before coming to Willow Springs.
-Like what kind of treatment prescription drug addiction programs are there?
+For example, what kind of treatment prescription drug addiction programs are there?
 Will the program fit my needs?
-You might be wondering if there will be activities, group therapy sessions, on-site medical care, or educational workshops.
-One of our certified counselors will answer these questions, and help you make arrangements for getting your treatment underway.
+You’re probably curious about different activities, group therapy sessions, on-site medical care, or educational workshops.
+One of our certified counselors will answer all of your questions, and help you make arrangements for getting your treatment underway.

-You will learn more about what happens when you arrive, rules about what you may or may not bring with you, and even visitation.
-Will you be able to contact your loved ones?
-Depending on which prescription drug addiction program you choose, you may not be able to contact people in your life during part of or all of your stay.
-This way, you can be totally focused on your recovery from prescription drug addiction.
+By talking to us, you can learn more about what happens when you arrive, rules about what you may or may not bring with you, and even visitation.
 Many of the facilities that we work with offer extensive aftercare, so once you complete your rehab program, you will never feel alone.
 Are you ready?
 If so, a counselor is standing by waiting for your call.

 Individualized Treatment Plans